-1. Duplicate slides
+2. Duplicate slides

-2. Use Arrow Keys to Move
+3. Use Arrow Keys to Move

-4. Use Keyboard Shortcuts to Resize
+5. Use Keyboard Shortcuts to Resize

 There’s a pattern here, friends.
 If you want this to look like a legit animation, you’ve gotta do everything incrementally and at a constant rate.
 Keyboard shortcuts always help with that.
 There are a few shortcuts for resizing – the most important are Ctrl + Alt + j (⌘ + Ctrl + j on Mac) for smaller and Ctrl + Alt + k (⌘ + Ctrl + k on Mac) for larger.
 Both of these resize proportionally (width & height) and from the center.
 They’re not shown in the GIF below, but you can also resize vertically (Ctrl + Alt/⌘ + i or q) or horizontally (Ctrl + Alt/⌘ + b or w).
 One final trick here – you may have noticed that if you just drag the “resize grabber” in the corner it resizes proportionally, but not from the center.
 If you hold down Control (Option on Mac), it’ll do it from the center.

-5. Move Objects Forward or Backwards
+6. Move Objects Forward or Backwards

-6. Use Image Transparency
+7. Use Image Transparency

 Need something to appear or disappear in your animation?
 Image Transparency is the trick for that.
-Under “Format Options” is transparency.
-Clicking along the slide makes it change in 10% increments.
+First, right-click on your object.
+Next, select Format Options.
+In the menu that opens up on the right is transparency.
+You can drag the button left or right to make it more or less transparent.
+My favorite trick here is clicking along the scale, which makes it change in 10% increments.
 10% per slide is an ideal increment for making things appear or disappear!

-7. Use The Slide Edges Strategically
+8. Use The Slide Edges Strategically

 Sometimes your characters or objects need to enter or exit the “screen” from one of the sides – not just appear or disappear.
 In that case, you should use the screen edges strategically.
 Anything that is off the edge of the slide won’t be visible when you’re in present mode – and this is great news, because you can use it to good effect.
 Check it out in the GIF below:

-8. Use Keyboard Shortcuts to select items to move/modify
+9. Use Keyboard Shortcuts to select items to move/modify

-9. Make Text Appear from One Letter at a time
+10. Make Text Appear from One Letter at a time

 Listen, I know the old transition in PowerPoint and other programs with the typewriter text (where it appeared one letter at a time) was torture to watch, but in a Stop-Motion Animation, having a word fade in from left to right can be useful.
 This one is super self-explanatory – start with one letter on the first slide in the series and add the letters one at a time until the entire word (or phrase) is showing.
 That’s it!
 As if you needed it, here’s a GIF to make it crystal clear. 🙂